-Fair Isaac and Company formulated the first FICO score to assess creditworthines.
-We've written more on FICO here.
+Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
+For details on FICO, read more here.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
 Your score considers both positive and negative information in your credit report.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Late payments count against your score, but a consistent record of paying on time will raise it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
-This payment history ensures that there is enough information in your report to build an accurate score.
-Should you not meet the criteria for getting a credit score, you might need to establish your credit history before you apply for a mortgage.
+To get a credit score, you must have an active credit account with a payment history of at least six months.
+This history ensures that there is sufficient information in your report to build a score.
+If you don't meet the minimum criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage loan.